verra11/University_Chatbot/data/nlu.md

 - where is the institute located
 - location of the university
 - [IIITM](college_name) location
+- institute location
+- location of the institute
+- location of the university
+- university location
+- where is it located
+- can you give me the location
+- can you give me its location
+- google maps location
+- give me the google maps location
+- where is it
+- address
+- college address
+- give me the college address
+- provide the address
+- institute address
+- address of the college
+- where is it located

 ## intent:faculty_query
 - who are the faculty working here